The Quantum Frontier

 China and the Geopolitical Race

 In quantum networking, China holds a clear lead.
 In 2016, China launched Micius, the world’s first quantum-enabled satellite, demonstrating intercontinental quantum key distribution over 4,700 miles between Beijing and Vienna (Liao et al., 2017).
 By March 2025, it will have extended that reach to 8,000 miles with a quantum link to South Africa.
-On the ground, China operates a terrestrial QKD network spanning over 7,400 miles and connects more than 150 institutions across four metropolitan areas.
+On the ground, China operates the largest terrestrial QKD network in the world, connecting more than 150 institutions across four metropolitan areas (see Section II).
 Its 15th Five-Year Plan identifies quantum technology as the first of six national priority industries, backed by over $15 billion in public investment.

 While China is competitive in quantum computing, it trails the United States in hardware quality and algorithmic sophistication.
 American companies, including Google, IBM, and Microsoft, maintain advantages in qubit quality, error correction, and commercial ecosystem maturity.